neilpatil-nz/MSA-Phase-1-Frontend/README.md

        exclude:
           - README.md

 The API that I used for the project comes with a key, but I was not able to hide it through the aforementioned code, as can be seen in the `azure_pipelines.yml` file.
-Fortunately, the API does not have a daily limit.
+Fortunately, the API service does not have a daily limit.

     - task: CmdLine@2
         inputs: